How can you monitor vibrations from a remote location?

 How do you perform remote vibration measurement?

 With a solution like Omnidots, receiving vibration measurements from a remote location is a breeze.
 How does this work?
-The first step is to place the vibration monitor on site.
-For example, the SWARM is easily able to attach (you only need one screw for it) to the structure you want to monitor.
+The first step is to place the vibration monitor on-site.
+For example, the SWARM can easily be attached (you only need one screw) to the structure you want to monitor.
 Moreover, unlike a geophone, you do not have to hang the SWARM level.

 Want to stop for a short coffee break on the way home?
 Do you need to travel by public transportation to your next job?
 Or are you working at home or in the office?
-These are all opportunities you can take to view your measurement data at your leisure.
-Via the web platform, you can also process the measurement data immediately into graphs or reports.
+These are all opportunities you can take to view your measurement data whenever you get a chance.
+Using the web platform, you can immediately process the measurement data into graphs or reports.
 Is the connection between your SWARM and Honeycomb platform temporarily lost?
 Then the vibration monitor automatically saves all data until the connection is restored.

 The advantages of remote vibration monitoring

-Saving measurement data is also easier, faster and safer with a modern remote measurement solution.
-In the past, you had to take a data logger home, connect the device to your computer and run a (sometimes) tedious update before you could get the data from the measuring device.
+Saving measurement data is also easier, faster, and safer with a modern remote measurement solution.
+In the past, you had to take a data logger home, connect the device to your computer and run a (sometimes) tedious update before getting the data from the measuring device.
 An added complication was that you then often needed a license code that you had to go after again before you could store all the data.

-The storage of the data itself was also no easy task.
-Storing measurement data locally means you lose it faster and the risk of data fragmentation increases.
-With the combination of Omnidots-Honeycomb you don't have to worry about this and all data is immediately available in your central online measurement environment.
+The storage of the data itself was also a challenging task.
+Storing measurement data locally means you lose it faster, and the risk of data fragmentation increases.
+With the combination of Omnidots-Honeycomb, you don't have to worry about this; all data is immediately available in your central online measurement environment.

-Because advanced vibration monitors like the SWARM contain GPS sensors, which are in direct connection with your measurement platform, you always know exactly where your vibration monitors are located.
-This is very useful if you have various projects in different locations around the country or even abroad.
-You always have access to an overview of the project and can simultaneously perform accurate vibration measurements in different places without having to travel too much.
+Because advanced vibration monitors like the SWARM contain GPS sensors directly connected to your measurement platform, you always know precisely where your vibration monitors are located.
+This is useful if you have various projects in different locations around the country or abroad.
+You always have access to an overview of the project and can simultaneously perform accurate vibration measurements in different places without traveling too much.
 With Omnidots, all you have to do is log in to the Honeycomb web platform and click on 'Map' in the menu to see exactly where your vibration meters are located.

 Want to know more?

 Remote vibration monitoring has numerous advantages.
-You save on travel time, gasoline costs and you can immediately get to work with your measurement data, regardless of location.
+You save on travel time and gasoline costs, and you can immediately get to work with your measurement data, regardless of location.
 Would you like to know more about remote vibration measurement with Omnidots' all-in-one solution?
 Feel free to contact us for more information.

 Contact us